PedestrianDynamics/PedestrianDynamics.github.io/content/models/collision_free_speed_model/index.md

 ### Parameter calibration

-Additionally, accurately calibrating the repulsion rate and distance in the direction model can prove challenging due to variation based on specific environmental conditions and crowd dynamics.
+The repulsion rate and distance in the direction model are hard to calibrate, since suitable values vary with the environment and the crowd.